 Note: An ECP will likely NOT be required if the change is of a minor editorial nature.
 The Systems Engineer will determine if an ECP is needed on a case-by-case basis.

-When are ECPS, , RFDs (See NSTXU-PROC-002), and NCRs Needed?
+When are ECPS, RFDs (See NSTXU-PROC-002), and NCRs Needed?

 The following Table and Flow Chart is intended to summarize in one place when Engineering Change Proposals (ECPs), Requests for Deviation (RFDs), and Non-Conformance Reports (NCRs) are needed and when they are NOT needed: